Comparing and Integrating Different Notions of Representational Correspondence in Neural Systems: Results

-Interestingly, Procrustes alignment—which allows orthogonal transformations—shows intermediate discrimination ($d'$ = 3.03), falling between SoftMatch and Linear Predictivity.
+Interestingly, Procrustes alignment, which allows orthogonal transformations, shows intermediate discrimination ($d'$ = 2.96), falling between SoftMatch and Linear Predictivity.
 This reveals a clear pattern among mapping-based metrics: discriminability decreases monotonically as the transformations become more flexible (SoftMatch $>$ Procrustes $>$ Linear Predictivity).
-The constraints imposed by less flexible mappings appear to preserve family-specific signatures that are lost when arbitrary linear transformations are allowed.
+The constraints imposed by less flexible mappings appear to preserve family-specific signatures that are lost by arbitrary linear transformations.

 In contrast, metrics capturing linearly accessible information show substantially weaker discrimination between families.
-Linear Predictivity demonstrates the lowest separability among direct mapping-based metrics ($d'$ = 2.02, silhouette = 0.13), while CCA-based metrics (PWCCA: $d'$ = 1.55; SVCCA: $d'$ = 1.02) show even weaker family separation.
+Linear Predictivity demonstrates the lowest separability among direct mapping-based metrics ($d'$ = 2.09, silhouette = 0.14), while CCA-based metrics (PWCCA: $d'$ = 1.55; SVCCA: $d'$ = 1.02) show even weaker family separation.
 The weak discrimination of CCA-based metrics is particularly revealing.
 CCA identifies maximally correlated linear projections between representations, finding shared subspaces that are invariant to invertible linear transformations.
 CCA loads on the linear-accessibility facet: it detects shared linearly decodable subspaces but, unlike RSA/CKA or Procrustes/SoftMatch, it does not constrain or preserve representational geometry or tuning.
-The invariance of CCA to linear transformations, which makes it powerful for finding shared structure across superficially dissimilar representations, also makes it insensitive to the geometric and topological features that distinguish model families.
+The invariance of CCA to linear transformations, which makes it powerful for finding shared structure across superficially dissimilar representations, also makes it insensitive to the geometric and topological features that distinguish families.